swiftdemand/swiftprotocol/README.md

 **https://www.swiftdemand.com/**

 ## Abstract
 The Swift Protocol is an implementation of a Decentralized Autonomous Organization (DAO) that provides Universal Basic Income.
 The Swift currency is desgined to be used a transactional currency and has been designed with nearly instant transaction times, ability to scale to thousands of transactions per second, low transaction fees, and protections for buyers and sellers.
 Income is distributed on a daily basis to all participants and represents the concept of UBI.
+This paper is written to give a clear understanding of how the Swift Protocol works while remaining simple to read.

 - [Account Types](#account-types)
   * [Swift Citizens](#swift-citizens)